 There is plenty to see with a general-admission ticket, including bears, giraffes, and sea lion feedings, as well as many indoor exhibits such as Madagascar!, the Zoo Center, Birds of Prey, and more.
 However, there are additional fees if you plan to ride the Zoo Shuttle and Wild Asia Monorail or visit Congo Gorilla Forest, Tiger Mountain, the Children's Zoo, Nature Trek, and other select experiences.
 These entry fees can add up to more than a Total Experience ticket.

 Generous ticket discounts are available for active-duty or reserve members of the military and undergraduate students.
-You can often score a one-time discount by signing up for its email newsletter online, and, of course, if you plan to visit often, becoming a member can save you money.
-Also, signing up for the IDNYC card (NYC residents only) will score you a FREE membership to the zoo if you are not already a member.
+You can often score a one-time discount by signing up for the zoo's email newsletter online, and, of course, if you plan to visit often, becoming a member can save you money.
+Also, signing up for the IDNYC card (NYC residents only) entitles you to a FREE membership to the zoo if you are not already a member.
 Or visit for free.
 General admission is waived for the public every Wednesday, though this does not include the additional fees for select exhibits and experiences.

 The Bronx Zoo is located at 2300 Southern Boulevard.
 It is open seven days a week year-round and is easily accessible via public transit.
 Follow the signs (and strollers) as you exit the subway.
 Check the zoo's website for details on hours and admission.
 Treetop Adventure can be accessed without paying zoo admission if you use the Bronx River entrance; check the website for ticket information.

-This article was first published in September 2016 but has since been updated.
+This article was first published in September 2016 but is updated annually.

 Top image: Children's Zoo.
 Unless otherwise noted, all photos by the author.